thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

   ```
   * data.sql changed to a full dump and moved to mysql-dump directory instead of /src/main/resources

-### How to run

-* Complete OKTA setup as shown in the below diagrams
-* Create a new environment in Boomi Atomsphere and create a token for new atom installation.
-Copy the token and environment ID and replace the variables in docker-compose.yml for boomi-atom configurations
-* Once done, simply execute "docker-compose up -d --build" (change variables as needed in docker-compose.yml)
-* Execute Curl tests to verify API & OAuth2 M2M functionality
-* Build the client app on Boomi and erify API & OAuth2 M2M functionality

 ### OKTA SETUP
 * Register via https://developer.okta.com/login/ and any method (google, github, etc.)